Millyna/ARM-Criu/README.md

 # Criu and P.Haul on the Raspberry Pi 2

 Step 1:
-Arch Linux is not supported with Criu as of a lack of checkpoint and restore functionality within the Kernel, therefore a custom kernel needs to be built using, taken from the Criu installation page (https://criu.org/Installation).
+Arch Linux is not supported with Criu due to the lack of checkpoint and restore functionality within the Kernel.
+Therefore a custom kernel needs to be built.
+My version of the customer config can be pulled from this repo.

+Else, if you would like to do this yourself, taken from the Criu installation page (https://criu.org/Installation).
 These will be under different headings in the config file:
 * General setup options
     * CONFIG_CHECKPOINT_RESTORE=y (Checkpoint/restore support)
     * CONFIG_NAMESPACES=y (Namespaces support)